SpartaSystems/holdmail/README.md

 ## Configure It

-If using the RPM deployment, holdmail will look for an optional file called <code>/etc/holdmail.properties</code> which it will use to override its default configuration.
+If using the RPM deployment, HoldMail will look for an optional file called <code>/etc/holdmail.properties</code> which it will use to override its default configuration.

 ---